-One can do without citing the examples on which statement is based If one this wished. the enumeration would be endless.
-However, this renunciation entails another distinction between today and yesterday.
-The search for history, which believed itself to be autonomous, has freed itself not only from the general historical framework that it was supposed to presuppose, but also from all forms of the philosophy of history, which, no matter whether taken a basis or as a crowning achievement, still as represents the whole.
+One can do without citing the examples on which based.
+If one this wished, statement is enumeration would be endless.
+However, renunciation entails another distinction between today and vesterday.
+The search for history, which believed itself to be autonomous, has freed itself not only from the general historical framework that it was supposed to presuppose, but also from all forms of the philosophy of history, which, no matter whether taken as a basis or as a crowning achievement, still represents the whole.
 Both sides had to suffer the consequences of this split.

 On the one hand, there are the grand overviews, attempted by Spengler and Toynbee.
-They are based on a not despicable specialised science, and yet critics have managed to demonstrate gaps and misunderstandings at every turn.
+They are based on a not despicable specialised science, and yet critics have managed demonstrate and to gaps misunderstandings at every turn.
 Their more recent epigones have now given up competing with specialised science.
 The lack of specialised knowledge has reached, in this philosophy of history, a measure which one must... describe as worrying.